techfolios/template-old/essays/javascript.md

 My first introduction to javascript was in 2018 through a course we had in school, at the University of Bergen.
 It was a group project where we were supposed to develop a webpage by using javascript, HTML and CSS.
 The group consisted of four people and we all got different responsibilities.
 Unfortunately, my focus area was not javascript, which resulted in that I did not get to know it in depth.
 At the same time, I got an introduction to the language, so I would say it gave me a good foundation to continue learning more.

 Before I got introduced to javascript, the only programming experience I have is java.
-The thing I experienced during my semester with learning javascript, was that it was not alike java, as I expected.
+The thing I experienced during my semester with learning javascript, was that it was not alike java, as I had assumed.

 One thing I really like about javascript, is that I easily can access my code in the console at the webpage (trough HTML and CSS).
 This makes it easier to see the result of the work I have done (and of course all the errors!).
 I think it gives me more motivation to correct what is wrong, when I constantly can se my progression.